TantalusDrive/OpenCL-AMD-GPU/README.md

 - Windows 10, 11: fully supported
 - Windows 7, 8, 8.1: batch script fully supported; PowerShell script (`amdocl-fix.ps1`) requires PowerShell 5.1 or newer
 - Windows XP / Vista: script runs safely, but OpenCL drivers may not be present
-The script ensures proper detection and registration of AMD OpenCL drivers on Windows, including handling SysWOW64, scanning the PATH safely, registering versioned DLLs, and avoiding duplicate entries.

 ## Notes
 Inspired by StackOverflow https://stackoverflow.com/a/28407851